tildebyte/ChucK-plugin-for-ST3/README.md

   - Goto error (bound to F4).

 #### Syntax Highlighting
-- Syntax definition/coloring (Nathan Leiby).
+- Syntax definition/coloring (Nathan Leiby, based on textmate support by [tasmo](http://tasmo.github.com/ChucK.tmbundle)).

 #### Completions
 We've assembled most of the names of objects and methods that appear in the ChucK language.